About us

 Impact and Momentum

-The scientists at the Institute of Systems Immunology have also been successful in obtaining third-party funding, including three ERC grants, which are among the most prestigious European research grants.
+The scientists at the Institute of Systems Immunology have also been successful in obtaining third-party funding, including five ERC grants, which are among the most prestigious European research grants.
 Collaborating with colleagues at the site, the research group has won several new SFB projects, such as the Würzburg SFBs 1525 ("Cardio-Immune Interfaces") and 1583 ("DECIDE: Decisions in Infectious Diseases"), as well as the TRR 338 ("LETSImmun: Lymphocyte Engineering for Immunotherapy"), in partnership with Munich.

 Future of the Max Planck Research Group for Systems Immunology